linode/apl-api/README.md

 ## Environment variables

-For local development copy `.env.sample` to `.env` and fill in missing secrets.
-(Secrets are always found in company secrets storage.)
+For local development copy `.env.sample` to `.env` and copy `.secrets` from company secrets storage.
 Also get the crypt service account and put in `kms.json`.

 Use `DISABLE_AUTH=1` env to disable authorization.
 Use `DISABLE_SYNC=1` to disable pushing changes to git remote branch